 For that reason, I prefer to use red potatoes in my potato salads.
 They contain less starch and thus hold their shape the best.
 Their skin is thinner so it’s fine to leave them on and not worry about peeling the potatoes.
 Some other great options include New Potato, Fingerling Potatoes, Gold Potatoes, and Purple potatoes.

 How to Store the Salad

-If you have any leftovers, store the salad in a glass air-tight container in the fridge for up to 3 days.
+If you have any leftovers, store the salad in a glass air-tight container in the fridge.
 If you’re making it the night before or for meal prep, hold off on adding the fresh herbs until you’re ready to enjoy the salad.

 What goes well with Italian Potato Salad?

 Here are some of my favorite ways to enjoy it: